elkadirianas/push_swap/README.md

 #### Contributing
 Contributions are welcome!
 Feel free to open an issue or submit a pull request.

-#### License
-This project does not have an official license.
-Please contact the repository owner for more information.

 #### Contact
-For any questions or inquiries, you can reach out to the repository owner via [GitHub](https://github.com/elkadirianas).
+For any questions or inquiries, you can reach out via [GitHub](https://github.com/elkadirianas).